-ARCS Foundation Oregon hosts gatherings that foster lifelong learning.
-During the year, lectures for members and guests cover a wide range of topics in science research.
-For these meetings, in addition to the guest speaker(s) we invite a scholar to update us on their research.
-And they are an impressive group of students who always pique our curiosity.
-Due to the pandemic we are providing virtual educational programs on a variety of topics for our members, their guests and ARCS scholars.
+ARCS Foundation Oregon hosts lectures that cover a wide range of topics to foster lifelong learning.
+For each lecture we include an ARCS scholar to update us on her/his research.
+They are an impressive group of students who always pique our curiosity.
+We provide these virtual lectures for ARCS members, their guests, and ARCS scholars.

 Recent Virtual Programs

 D. Bahman Abbasi joined Oregon State University - Cascades in 2017.
 Before joining OSU he worked as an associate at Booz Allen Hamilton and a technical advisor to US Department of Energy with wide-ranging experience in power generation systems, solar-thermal energy, high temperature materials, light metals production and recycling, water-energy nexus, among other energy technolgies.
 Prior to that he worked in various industries; including, natural gas pipes manufacuring, automotive, as well as a lead engineer at General Electric.
 He received his PhD in mechanical engineering from the University of Maryland in 2010 with a focus on phase-change phenomena and heat transfer, and has authored 20 technical publications including 5 issued patents.
 His current research activities include water-energy nexus, control systems in thermal-fluid applications, and advanced metals and materials.

 Click HERE to view the program.
 To view enter the following password: PxJpW6bJ

 Oregon Scientist/ARCS Member Presents OHSU Virtual Event: "Accelerating Medical Progress"